StefanScherer/docker-windows-box/swarm-demo/README.md

 1. The [swarm](https://github.com/StefanScherer/dockerfiles-windows/tree/master/swarm) manager using a token in `config/swarm-token`
 2. A [registry](https://github.com/StefanScherer/dockerfiles-windows/tree/master/registry) using the `registry-v2` folder on your host (TBD) to store the Docker images

+Notice: The registry inside a Windows Container does not work at the moment.

 ### sw-win-01 ...

 The Windows Server 2016 machines that spin up a Swarm container to join the Docker Swarm.